nanoporetech/modkit/README.md

 # Modkit

 A bioinformatics tool for working with modified bases from Oxford Nanopore.
-Specifically for converting modBAM to bedMethyl files, but also manipulating modBAM files and generating summary statistics.
+Specifically for converting modBAM to bedMethyl files using best practices, but also manipulating modBAM files and generating summary statistics.

 ## Creating a bedMethyl pileup from a modBam